Here’s a throwback for you. It’s 2016, and Instagram just announced its Stories feature to the world.

 Over the years, Instagram has released new features to Stories to make it easier for marketers to customize an audience’s experience with their brand.
 Some features include the ability to add music and specialty stickers (thanks to augmented reality technology).
 Notably, the added capabilities also made it easier for users to stick with just one platform to reach their target audiences, rather than bouncing between Snapchat and Stories.

-With Instagram’s introduction of Reels this year, a direct competitor to video-sharing social networking TikTok, it’s obvious that Instagram’s plan to become a one-stop shop for a myriad of social media experiences is working.
+With Instagram’s introduction of Reels in 2020, a direct competitor to video-sharing social networking TikTok, it’s obvious that Instagram’s plan to become a one-stop-shop for a myriad of social media experiences is working.
 Now, not only can users share photos, videos, and Stories on Instagram, but B2B marketers who aren’t yet ready to make the leap to TikTok can also stay in their comfort zone by trying Reels first.
 It’s an easy way for brands to dip their toes into sharing content in a new way – with minimal risk.

-Here are three ways Instagram Reels is already challenging TikTok and why your brand should try it out.
+Here are three ways Instagram Reels is already challenging TikTok and why your brand should try it.

-- Kevin Mayer, the now-former CEO of TikTok, stepped down due to the above drama, plus growing political tensions between the U.S. and China.
+- Kevin Mayer, the former CEO of TikTok, stepped down from his position in August 2020 amid the mounting drama and growing political tensions between the U.S. and China.

 This ongoing volatility around the future of TikTok can make brands understandably hesitant to try the app.
-Marketers want to invest in social platforms that are a safe bet, and right now there is nothing certain about TikTok.
+Marketers want to invest in social platforms that are a safe bet.
 What does this mean in the larger context of the social, tech, and B2B industry?
 Well, we don’t know yet, and that’s the problem.

-Ultimately, regardless of how TikTok will shift under new American ownership, marketers can get a feel for how it the platform originally operated – sans drama – by trying out Instagram Reels.
+Ultimately, regardless of how TikTok will shift in the future, marketers can get a feel for how the platform originally operated – sans drama – by trying out Instagram Reels.
 After all, Instagram and its 1 billion-plus user base aren’t going anywhere for the foreseeable future.

 2. Reels allows marketers to engage their existing audience with a new type of content